microstream-one/microstream/integrations/spring-boot/README.md

     }
 }
 ```
-The `StorageManagerProvider` is a helper bean fro mthe Spring Boot integration that can fully initialise the _StorageManager_ and the root by providing a qualifier label.
+The `StorageManagerProvider` is a helper bean from the Spring Boot integration that can fully initialise the _StorageManager_ and the root by providing a qualifier label.

 The qualifier label is used as prefix to look for the appropriate configuration values.